brightbox/terraform-provider-brightbox/website/docs/d/brightbox_database_type.html.markdown

 returned by Brightbox Cloud.

 ~> **NOTE:** arguments form a conjunction.
-All arguments must match to select an image.
+All arguments must match to select a type.

 ~> **NOTE:** If more or less than a single match is returned by the search, Terraform will fail.
-Ensure that your search is specific enough to return a single image only, or use `most_recent` to choose the most recent one.
+Ensure that your search is specific enough to return a single type.

 ## Attributes Reference